xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

     sudo adduser wp_example www-data
     sudo chown -R wp_example:www-data /var/www/example.com/

 The reason we add the users to the www-data group is to allow Ubuntu to properly manage WordPress updates and images.

 Add SSH Access
 ~~~~~~~~~~~~~~

-WordPress users often need SSH access in order to do extra configuration with WordPress.
-By default, this is disabled, so you will need to edit your config
+WordPress users often need SSH access in order to do extra configuration with
+WordPress.
+By default, this is disabled, so you will need to edit your config.

-If you need SSH access

-Apparently not.
-See, sshd by default doesn't allow password auth, so /etc/ssh/sshd_config needs to be edited, changing PasswordAuthentication to yes, then "service sshd restart" to reload sshd.

 .. code::

     sudo vi /etc/ssh/sshd_config

-Look for the setting of PasswordAuthentication, change it to "yes", and save your file.
+Look for the setting of PasswordAuthentication, change it to "yes", and save
+your file.
 Remember to restart SSHD once you've done this.

 .. code::

     sudo service sshd restart

 Will this make your server less secure?
 Not significantly.
-As this new account only has access to itself, it can only hack itself.
+As this new account
+only has access to itself, it can only hack itself.

 Add Your Domain
 ~~~~~~~~~~~~~~~

 There are a few steps to set up your domain.
 First you'll need to `Setup DNS for DreamCompute<218672058>`_ for all your domains.

 Next you'll want to configure VirtualHosts so your server knows how to handle the domain.

 To do this, you need to make a .conf file: